-When the extraction of a tooth is required:
+When tooth extraction is required:

-- The area is stitched up and is allowed to heal
+The dentist stitches up the site, and it is allowed it to heal.

-During this time, it is important to think about a tooth replacement option.
-An extracted tooth leaves an open area in the jaw which, in time, allows the neighboring teeth to drift into the area where the tooth was extracted.
-This in turn, causes a chain reaction to all the surrounding teeth.
+During this time, you should think about a tooth replacement option.
+An extracted tooth leaves an open area in the jaw, which, in time, allows the neighboring teeth to drift into space that the extracted tooth occupied, provoking a disruption to the surrounding teeth.

-Wisdom Tooth Removal
+Wisdom Tooth Extraction

-Wisdom teeth also known as third molars are the last teeth to erupt into the mouth.
+Wisdom teeth, also known as third molars, are the last teeth to erupt into the mouth.
 Wisdom teeth typically appear around a person's mid-twenties but can erupt much later.
-It the wisdom teeth doesn't have enough space symptoms can occur.
+If the wisdom teeth don't have enough space, symptoms can occur.
 The wisdom teeth may only partially erupt or might not come through at all.
 Dentists designate wisdom teeth 'impacted' if they are wholly or partly blocked from eruption into the mouth.
 The tooth may lie at an angle and remain tipped against an adjacent tooth.
-Impacted wisdom teeth can cause problems like pain and swelling; The mouth could ache when stretched open wide or it may be difficult to open your mouth.
+Impacted wisdom teeth can cause problems like pain and swelling; The mouth could ache when stretched open wide, or it may be challenging to open your mouth.
 Tenderness when chewing and biting may occur.
 Earaches may develop from the spread of pain in the mouth.
 Symptoms may be intermittent but can begin anytime without warning.
-If you are experiencing symptoms, it is best to get treatment 'usually removal' as soon as you can to avoid potentially expensive and painful complications.
+If you are experiencing symptoms, it is best to get treatment 'usually removal' as soon as possible to avoid potentially expensive and painful complications.